 How NFL betting works

 With just 272 games in total (not including the playoffs), the NFL season is a short but jam-packed slate of weekly odds and betting lines to consider.
 NFL betting action also starts long before the actual season kicks off.

 You can bet on NFL futures at virtually any point in the calendar year.
 Futures bets are wagers that you place on results that won’t play out until a “future” date, usually well beyond the day you place it.
-Here are some of the most popular NFL futures:
+Here are some of the most popular NFL futures odds: